19 Plants That Repel Bugs

 The strong citrus scent of lemongrass acts as a natural insect repellent and can deter mosquitoes, flies, and ants.

-To use lemongrass as one of the plants that repel bugs, you can crush the leaves to release the oils and apply them to your skin.
+Lemongrass is a plant that repels bugs, so you can crush the leaves to release the oils and apply them to your skin.

 You can also infuse lemongrass into a spray by boiling the leaves and letting the solution cool before spraying it around your home or garden.